olm3ca/PixelbookOSX/README.md

 5. Edit your config.plist with the following customizations:
     - SetupVirtualMap = No , rather than YES, as per OpenCore guide
-    - Under DeviceProperties: AAPL,ig-platform-id    Data   01001E59 OR 16590000 (this is just for the initial install with no graphics acceleration).
+    - Under DeviceProperties: AAPL,ig-platform-id    Data   01001E59 (this should be the right one, but we still have no graphics acceleration).
      - Under Kernel -> Quirks: AppleCpuPmCfgLock: True and AppleXcpmCfgLock: True

 6. Test your config.plist for errors: https://opencore.slowgeek.com/